 Sam wasn’t a city kid.
 He was raised in a woodsy part of northern Pennsylvania, but he’d somehow avoided an education of trout streams.
 He was a stillwaters guy who grew up fishing small lakes and ponds, from the banks or in a rowboat, catching “whatever swims,” as he put it, with a bait caster or spinning rod.

 So when he first set his felt-soled rubbers into the river, his unmitigated greenness was glaring.
 Sam spent the morning unsteady (and I’m being generous with that term).
 He waded up and across the shallow water with the tentative wobble of a newborn fawn, and he glanced at me repeatedly, wide-eyed and doubtful.
 I really believe Sam thought he might somehow drown in eighteen inches of creek water.

 But he stuck with it.
 He caught one trout which undoubtedly hooked itself by the divine mercy of the trout gods.
 And really, that’s all he needed.
 About five hours later, Sam and I walked the gravel road around the long bend, through a mix of shade and sunlight on our way back to the truck.

 Sam was soaked with sweat, and I realized just how hard he’d been fighting to stay upright and not fall in headfirst.
 He had no wading experience.
-He’d never experienced the power and push of a river’s current against his legs, never felt pebbles and sand washed from under his boots, taking away the very base of his stance and shifting his position a half-foot downstream.
+He’d never felt the power and push of a river’s current against his legs, never felt pebbles and sand washed from under his boots, taking away the very base of his stance and shifting his position a half-foot downstream.
 The next day, Sam’s thighs probably felt as overworked as mine had the one (and only) time I went snow skiing.
 After I struggled and fought to stay upright on those two sticks for half a day, I could barely walk for the next three.

 Back at the truck, Sam slung off his new fishing pack and we joked about how clean it still was.
 He wiped down the shiny, scratch-free rod and put it neatly in the branded aluminum tube it had come with.